ESat-create/DungeonDie/README.md

 Q - Turn left <br />
 E - Turn right <br />
 F - Interact <br />
--COMBAT MODE-
+-COMBAT MODE- <br />
-LEFT CLICK - select which allies to select, enemies to attack and  to roll dice -DEV KEYBINDS-
+LEFT CLICK - select which allies to select, enemies to attack and  to roll dice <br />
+-DEV KEYBINDS- <br />
 Z and X - to immediately start and end the placeholder combat encounter

 -THINGS OF NOTE-